094459/newsletter-oss-projects/README.md

 [mlspace](https://aws-oss.beachgeek.co.uk/3r8) provides code that will help you deploy [MLSpace](https://aws-oss.beachgeek.co.uk/3r9) into your AWS account.
 [MLSpace](https://aws-oss.beachgeek.co.uk/3r9) is an open source no-hassle tool for data science, machine learning and deep learning, and has pre-made environments for pytorch, tensorflow and everything else you might need. (#193)

+**mcp**

+[mcp](https://aws-oss.beachgeek.co.uk/4bi) is a comprehensive repo that provides a suite of specialised Model Context Protocol (MCP) servers that help you get the most out of AWS, wherever you use MCP.
+This list is growing, so check out the list (currently contains MCP servers that will help you with AWS documentation, AWS Cost Analysis, using AWS CDK, and more) - (#209)

 **mcp-lambda-layer**

 [mcp-lambda-layer](https://aws-oss.beachgeek.co.uk/4ab) is project that uses a Node.js package that provides MCP (Model Context Protocol) server infrastructure for AWS Lambda functions with SSE support.
 The repo provides example code for tools and prompts which should get you started and simplify how you might provide these to your MCP clients.
 Check out the README for other important notes.(#208)